Jump to

 Sidebar + Main Content pages for a user’s connections and messages

-One of the main critiques I received from the class about my wireframes was that the homepage only featured the three search methods, which created a shallow user experience.
+Finally, one of the main critiques I received from the class about my designs was that the homepage consisted only of the three search methods, which created a shallow user experience.
 Taking a cue from other social media platforms, I added a feed of user generated content to instill the homepage with a sense of discovery.
-Showcasing recent user, group, and event activity provided users with more opportunities to find others with similar interests and relieved the pressure of having to manually search for those same connections.
+Showcasing recent user, group, and event activity provided users with more opportunities to find others with similar interests and relieved the pressure of manually searching for those same connections.

 There wasn't much to the old homepage unless you were actively searching for users.